 Host: As we are well into the new year of 2020, we've all made promises to ourselves that we are going to better ourselves.
 And that's a great promise to make and it's an even better promise to keep.
-Welcome to the Lifelong Wellness podcast where we talk to wellness professionals from so many walks of life from around the world get their insight to living healthier.
+Welcome to the Lifelong Wellness podcast where we talk to wellness professionals from so many walks of life from around the world to get their insight into living healthier.
 I’m your host, Wes Malik.
 Today's guest is very special.
-She has gone through quite a bit and has battled many illnesses and the way she is overcome those illnesses is a story to behold from our guest herself.
-Her name is Jacquie Nelson Walburn, she has a BS in Nutrition and she went through a particularly hard time with her health in her life and she healed herself naturally and through study and through natural remedies.
+She has gone through quite a bit and has battled many illnesses and the way she has overcome those illnesses is a story to behold from our guest herself.
+Her name is Jacquie Nelson Walburn, she has a BS in Nutrition and she went through a particularly hard time with her health in her life and she healed herself naturally and through study and natural remedies.
 And that's why we’re going to talk to her and have a conversation about how she did that because now she teaches others how to do the same in our mission to help them find their own healing journey.
 Hi Jacquie!
-Welcome to Lifelong Wellness podcast.
+Welcome to the Lifelong Wellness podcast.
 How are you today?

 Jacquie: Hi!
 I’m fine, thank you.
 Glad to be here.

 Host: Alright.
-It's a really nice to talk to you in the new year and I hope you're having a good new year, thus far.
-You have lived a very full life and experienced many things over the years and you've applied your learning and knowledge that you have.
+It's really nice to talk to you in the new year and I hope you're having a good new year, thus far.
+You have lived a very full life and experienced many things over the years and you've applied the learning and knowledge that you have.
 You have a Bachelors in Nutrition, BS in Nutrition.
 You've taught students and you help people all over the world through your website and through your social media and digital media of, you know, creating wellness in people through nutrition and health.
 But you, yourself, personally went through a lot of things.
 A whole bunch of things that you fixed or you healed yourself through nutrition and I like to learn a little bit more about that.

 Jacquie: Okay.
 Well, we can make a long story short.
 I was actually started having health issues at around age 10, manifesting out at age 12 with asthma, allergy and the strangest thing was arthritis.